turboSMTP/turboSMTP-csharp/CONTRIBUTING.md

 ## Contact

-If you have any questions or need further assistance, feel free to contact us at: [sdk@turbo-smtp][]
+If you have any questions or need further assistance, feel free to contact us at: [sdk@turbo-smtp][sdk_email]

 We appreciate your contributions and look forward to collaborating with you!